-Google updated their Maps API requirements last year, many of our customers are just now finding their maps no longer working.
-I’m not sure if the policy is just going into affect for them, but the issue usually lies in the fact that the API key they are using does not have billing enabled.
+Google updated its Maps API requirements last year and many of our customers are just now finding their maps no longer working.
+I’m not sure if the policy is just now going into effect for them, but the issue usually lies in the fact that the API key they are using does not have billing enabled.

 Instead of a map, the page will show a gray error message from Google:

 Checking the console errors, a message stating that “You must enable Billing on the Google Cloud Project”:

 This error indicates that there is a Google Maps API key associated with the project, but doesn’t currently have billing enabled.
 Following this link should help get that solved: https://console.cloud.google.com/project/_/billing/enable, but what if you don’t have access to the account the API is associated with?
 This is the issue most of our customers are finding is the case, so let’s solve the whole problem by creating a new API key on an account you do have access to.

 1. Create a New Google Cloud Project

 The first step is to create a new project.
 Once you’re logged into your Google account, visit the Google Cloud Platform page.
 If it’s your first time there may be terms you’ll need to accept, but you’ll eventually get to a blank looking page like this:

 At this point, choose the Select a project dropdown and create a new project:

 Give the project a name and click Create:

 Once the new project is created, you’ll end up on the Google Cloud Platform dashboard.